 Someone from an Emerson account sent me an email and it got blocked/held.
 How did that happen?

 Since internal email never goes through Mimecast, the sender used a mail server external to Emerson to send their message (Constant Contact or Mail Chimp for example).
-Please contact the Help Desk to request that the domain/IP address you work with be whitelisted.
+Please contact the Help Desk to request that the domain/IP address you work with be placed on the allow list.

 I have a folder called "Spam" in my Emerson Gmail.
 What's that?